T-JunQ/Assignment-2/README.md

 ## Design Process

-The purpose of our project is to make selling of game items easier.
+The purpose of our website is to make buying and selling of video game items easier and simpler.

 ## Library